Fact Sheet on California’s Proposition 65

 It has also been discovered that a lot of bounty hunters are in search of businesses that are non-compliant with the Prop 65 regulations.
 Also, it can earn a fortune from them.

 Violations of the Prop 65 will not only cost you various penalties, but it will also damage the reputation of your product in more ways than you can think of.

 According to the Consumer Product Safety Improvement Act (CPSIA) of the US, all manufacturers are required to comply with the regulations for products.
 It can be hazardous for general consumers and especially children from the ages of 0-12.
 Once your product has been found in violation of the Proposition 65 regulations you will have to “call back” your products.

 As a result, consumer confidence in your product will plummet and it might take a lifetime for you to regain the level of market share after the violation.

 Also, recalling the products from the market may cost a fortune due to all the transportation costs, investigation costs, customer reimbursements.
 Also many more costs that might even send you into bankruptcy.

-Once the product has been removed from the market, it will take you a substantial time to reach the same level of market share and penetration.
+Once the product has been removed from the market, it will take you substantial time to reach the same market share and penetration level.
 So people will not be confident to buy a product that has been found in violation of the regulation.